FAQ

 Where are your materials from?

 We create our own proprietary mix of materials for most of the tests we teach for.
-We create these materials based on the guidelines and sample forms that are released for each test.
+We create this mix based on the guidelines and sample forms that are released for each test.
 We aim to match the format of your child’s practice to the format of the exam they’ll be taking.
 Some tests are digital and some are physical.
 We believe students should prepare in the same format of the exam they’re sitting for.

 Why do you use SHSAT data specifically on your home page?

 The SHSAT is the best test for us to gauge our performance.
 It’s administered on a very limited basis each year.
 This means that most students will take a test that is very similar if not exactly the same.
 Our SHSAT students start working with with us on a very consistent schedule (spring of 7th grade,) which is not the case for tests like the SAT and ACT.
 This means they generally have similar background knowledge when they start.
 Students can only sit for the SHSAT once and that test score is their final score.
-The test is solely multiple choice and admissions to the specialized high schools are based exclusively on the test.
+The test is primarily multiple choice and admissions to the specialized high schools are based exclusively on the test.
 In short, it’s as close to a controlled experiment as we can get!

 For the other tests for which we tutor, there are other variables at play that we can’t control for.
 Often, our outcomes with those tests surpass what we achieve on the SHSAT!